Archives

 I’m ashamed (or perhaps proud) to say that I’ve never played Rhapsody, also known as Puppet Princess of Marl’s Kingdom in Japan.
 Marketed as a “Musical RPG,” this game was an odd mix of strategy and musical numbers.
 However, being a musical RPG, one would expect this game to have fairly good music, and it… Read More »

 How I loved Rhapsody.
 It’s the sort of game that is so charming and sweet that one either chokes from too much of the character’s saccharine antics, or begs for more.
-I am of the former group, and want more I did.
-Unfortunately, the game’s sequel never made its way to the U.S. and probably… Read More »
+I am of the latter group, and want more I did.
+Unfortunately, the game’s sequel (Little Princess: Puppet Princess of Marl’s Kingdom 2) never… Read More »

 I remember first spotting this game in the store; with all the games I’d yet to play, I really didn’t need another RPG to add to the list.
 But, it came with a full CD of the game’s music, and I knew then it had to be mine.
 And even after having played and loved… Read More »